iiJozza/tictactoe/README.md

-# TicTacToe
+# Tic Tac Toe

-TicTacToe is a simple JavaScript game built to allow users to play one or several games of TicTacToe.
-It was built to work like the original TicTacToe game.
+Tic Tac Toe is a simple JavaScript game built to allow users to play one or several games of TicTacToe.
+It was built to work like the original Tic Tac Toe game.

 ![Mock Up](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/mockup.png)